-Other technical income includes the net impact of risk equalisation premium credits, hospital utilisation credits and levies under the RES.
-This increased in 2016 by €13,259k to €83,691k.
+Other technical income includes the net impact of risk equalisation premium credits, hospital utilisation credits and levies under the RES as well as the reinsurers share.
+This increased in 2017 by €26,324k to €126,569k.
 One of the main drivers of this increase was the natural ageing of the customers for whom Vhi Insurance receives credits under the scheme.

-During 2016, the Minister for Health announced changes to Risk Equalisation levies and credits, in particular a 10% increase in the levy on insurance policies renewed or entered into between 1 April 2017 and 31 March 2018.
-Vhi Insurance supports the Government policy of community rating and the enactment of the Health Insurance (Amendment Act) 2016 which represents further progress in assuring affordable health insurance for older and sicker customers and supports a sustainable community rated market.
+During 2017, the Minister for Health announced changes to Risk Equalisation levies and credits on insurance policies renewed or entered into between 1 April 2018 and 31 March 2019.
+Vhi Insurance supports the Government policy of community rating and the enactment of the Health Insurance (Amendment) Act 2017 which represents further progress in assuring affordable health insurance for older and sicker customers and supports a sustainable community rated market.

-Note 3: Gross Claims Incurred
+Note 3: Claims incurred, net of reinsurance

-Gross claims incurred represents the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
-This increased by €35,350k in 2016 to €1,327,986k.
+Gross claims incurred represent the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
+This increased by €20,842k in 2017 to €1,348,828k.

-The Company has experienced volatility in claims submissions and increased claims costs from public hospitals during 2016.
-This is principally attributable to the implementation of the Health Amendment Act 2013 which increased the charges raised by public hospitals in respect of services rendered to patients with PMI and who elect to be charged as a holder of PMI.
+The Company has experienced volatility in claims submissions from public hospitals during 2017.
+This is principally attributable to the implementation of the Health Amendment Act 2013.
+This Act increased the charges raised by public hospitals in respect of services rendered to patients with PMI and who elect to be charged as a holder of PMI.
+The Company has also experienced increased claims costs during 2017 which is mainly attributable to: